How to Fix Your Overcooked or Undercooked Turkey, According to Chrissy Teigen

 On Friday, Teigen teamed up with cookbook author and pal Adeena Sussman to host a live YouTube fundraiser they called "Tipsgiving" to support Jose Andrés' World Central Kitchen.
 During the 80-minute event, Teigen, Sussman and Teigen's mom Vilailuck (nicknamed Pepper) fielded fan questions and offered tips for some of the most common Thanksgiving mistakes—including that can-be-tricky turkey.

-The brilliant part about her top six tips to salvage undercooked and overcooked turkey can even work if you outsourced the main dish to a ) and it's way higher or lower than 165°F, these tricks can save the day whether you roasted it from scratch or picked it up from a restaurant.
+The brilliant part about her top six tips to salvage undercooked and overcooked turkey can even work if you outsourced the main dish to a local restaurant.
+If you take the temp (using something like this ThermoPro TP18 Ultra-Fast Digital Instant Read Thermometer; $19.99 amazon.com) and it's way higher or lower than 165°F, these tricks can save the day whether you roasted it from scratch or picked it up from a restaurant.

 Chrissy Teigen's Ways to Fix an Overcooked Turkey